crosstown/Maze/README.md

 # Maze Program
-The program creates a maze and the solves it by the utilization of backtraking algorithm
+The program creates a maze and then solves it by the utilization of backtraking algorithm

 ![Maze backtracking](maze.png)